MapColonies/developer-portal/docs/MapColonies/openstreetmap/valhalla/optimized-route.md

 The Optimized Route service provides a quick computation of time and distance between a set of location sources and location targets and returns them in an optimized route order, along with the shape.

+## Features
+* Get to the shortest path.
+Get the shortest route for a large number of points.
+The service returns them in an optimized order, along with the shape.
+* Use different transportation modes.
+Analyze travel times and distances by car, bicycle, or foot.
+* Take a trip or make a loop.
+Either return to the starting point, or end the trip at a different destination.

 ## Optimized route service action

 You can request the following action from the Optimized Route service: `/optimized_route?`.
 Since an optimized route is really an extension of the *many_to_many* matrix (where the source locations are the same as the target locations), the first step is to compute a cost matrix by sending a matrix request.
 Then, we send our resulting cost matrix (resulting time or distance) to the optimizer which will return our optimized path.